joao-borrego/cripto/assignments/assignment2.md

 #### 2.1 ARP redirect

+The arp table maps IP addresses to MAC addresses.
+Host machine uses ARP because when machine needs to send packet to another device, destination MAC address is needed to be written in the packet sent.
+Example: MachineA looks for MachineB's MAC address using the arp table, sends the packet to the switch.
+The switch matches the MAC adress in its MAC Addresses table and forwards the packet.
+If the MAC address was not found, the packet is broadcasted to all the ports.

-Machine 2 will be the attacker.
+**Machine 2 will be the attacker**.
 Start by obtaining the MAC addresses of 1 and 3.
 ```
 ping -c 1 192.168.1.1 # 08:00:27:4b:d6:a2
 ping -c 1 192.168.1.3 # 08:00:27:90:f9:41